-On opening up the box of the Special Mutton Biryani, the alluring aroma of saffron hit my nostrils.
-A running fork through various layers reveals perfectly cooked decent-sized mutton chunks laid on saffron tinged long grain basmati rice.
-Dum pukht technique was evident from the perfectly moist and tender mutton pieces falling-off-the-bone.
+Undoubtedly on opening the box, the alluring aroma of saffron hit my nostrils.
+A running fork through various layers reveals perfectly cooked decent-sized mutton chunks laid on saffron-tinged long grain basmati rice.
+Evidently, the dum pukht technique keeps the meat perfectly moist, and tender mutton pieces falling off the bone.

-On the sides, the Chicken Chaap so perfectly complements the biryani.
 Chicken leg quarters are marinated overnight with cashew paste, poppy seed paste, and char magaz paste and cooked with a melange of spices.
-The chaap had a distinctive pungent flavor, but it was not due to mustard oil.
-When asked about it, they did not reveal the secret.
+Clearly, the Chicken Chaap perfectly complements the biryani.
+I think, the chaap had a distinctive pungent flavor, but it was not due to mustard oil.
+Then, when asked about it, Indrajit did not reveal the secret.

-Mutton Chaap is one of the brightest Mughlai culinary jewels from Kolkata.
-Mutton ribs or chaap are mixed generously in rich and fragrant spices, simmered over the slow flame till the meat is nicely charred and braised, gets a golden caramel color, and tender enough to fall off the bones.
-And here it is boneless!
+I think Mutton Chaap is one of the brightest Mughlai culinary jewels from Kolkata.
+Firstly, the mutton ribs or chaap are mixed generously in rich and fragrant spices.
+Secondly, the chaap is simmered over the slow flame till the meat is nicely charred and braised.
+Finally, it gets a golden caramel color and tender enough to fall off the bones.
+Of course, here it is boneless!

-Meat Masoor Dal goes back to its origin from the North-Western frontier.
-The preparation is about slow-cooked mutton simmered with whole spices ina red lentil (masoor dal), gives an interesting fresh flavor.
-Served with a bowlful of aromatic and steamed short-grain rice (gobindo bhog).
-Not a rice person myself, I would prefer to enjoy the lentil stew with Indian flatbread.
+The dish goes back to its origin from the North-Western frontier.
+Clearly, the preparation is about slow-cooked mutton simmered with whole spices in a red lentil (masoor dal).
+Hence gives an interesting fresh flavor.
+And, serve with a bowlful of aromatic and steamed short-grain rice (gobindo bhog).
+Personally, not a rice person myself.
+Hence I would prefer to enjoy the lentil stew with Indian flatbread.

 Reach me at email: email@example.com | Whatsapp: 9051166700